 We’re big fans of Vanguard here at Betterment.
 They make fantastic investment products.
 It’s why we use some of their funds in our portfolios.

 However, as an advice provider, their advice offerings are a bit different.
-For instance, their managed account advice offering actually has higher minimums ($500K) and fees.
-They only approach our fee structure after your first $2M (20 bps vs. our 15 bps).1 In addition, their traditional financial advisor service model also differs from our technology-based service model, which speaks to their cost structure, but more importantly it demarcates how we think about the advice space – advice isn’t a nice to have, we think it’s a must-have for most investors.
+Their traditional financial advisor service model differs from our technology-based service model, which speaks to their cost structure, but more importantly it demarcates how we think about the advice space – advice isn’t a nice to have, we think it’s a must-have for most investors.